tin-cat/emailqueue/README.md

 # How to install #
 * Clone the emailqueue repository wherever you want it.
-    * While It's not strictly mandatory to install emailqueue under a web public directory, doing so will let you access the frontend to monitor Emailqueue activity easily ".htaccess" files for Apache HTTPd are already properly placed to avoid sensible directories from being served publicly.
+    * For security reasons, do not install Emailqueue in a web server public directory.
+Instead, create a new route on your web server configuration that points to the "frontend" directory of your Emailqueue installation.
-    * For increased security, install emailqueue outside your public htdocs and then create a symbolic link to the frontend directory in your public htdocs.
+	* If you'll be using the API, create another route on your web server pointing to the "api" directory of your Emailqueue installation.
+As an additional security measure, make sure this route is only accesible by the hosts you'll be calling the API from, and you're serving it via HTTPS.

     `$ git clone https://github.com/tin-cat/emailqueue.git`